How to Engrave a Necklace Yourself – 5 Easy Methods

 Disadvantages:

-• Engraving depth and detail accuracy are limited compared to laser or CNC machines.
+• Engraving depth and detail are limited compared to laser or CNC machines

 • Leather pendants with personalized designs